Kot Addu: Schools and colleges

-Taunsa Barrage
+Tonsa Barrage

-Taunsa Barrage is a barrage on the River Indus.
-It is situated 20 km southeast of Taunsa Sharif and 16 km from Kot Addu.
+Tonsa Barrage is a barrage on the River Indus.
+It is situated 20 km southeast of mainland Tonsa and 16 km from Kot Addu.
 This barrage controls water flow in the River Indus for irrigation and flood control purposes.

-This barrage serves 2.351 million acres (951,400 hectares) besides diverting flows from Indus River to the Chenab River through Taunsa Panjnad (TP) Link Canal.
+This barrage serves 2.351 million acres (951,400 hectares) besides diverting flows from Indus River to the Chenab River through Tonsa–Panjnad Link Canal.
 The barrage also serves as an arterial road bridge, a railway bridge, and crossing for gas and oil pipelines, telephone line and extra high voltage (EHV) transmission lines.
 Watch more here.